recallfx/LeafletPlayback/README.md

 # Frok info

-This version of LeafletPlayback focuses on component reusability, so it is stripped from all dependencies except jQuery and LeafLet.
+This is a rewrite of LeafletPlayback, that focuses on component reusability, so it is stripped from all dependencies except jQuery and LeafLet.

 There are three leaflet controls defined in `src/Controls.js`: